msvdsudarsan/ann-singular-matrix-differential-systems/README.md

-# ANN Solutions for Singular Matrix Differential Systems
+# An Adaptive Physics-Informed Neural Network Framework for Singular Matrix Differential Systems with Application to Controllability Analysis

 This repository provides the **MATLAB implementation** accompanying the paper:
-**"Artificial Neural Network Solutions for Singular Matrix Differential Systems: A Computational Framework"**
+**"An Adaptive Physics-Informed Neural Network Framework for Singular Matrix Differential Systems with Application to Controllability Analysis"**

 ---